-We were appointed to establish a distinctive narrative and trusted brand identity for Mid Sussex Council’s flagship regeneration project at Burgess Hill.
-We identified and engaged with all key stakeholders and more than 1,000 local residents to develop an authentic and recognisable brand for the town.
+We were appointed to establish a distinctive and trusted brand identity for the Mid Sussex District Council’s flagship regeneration project at Burgess Hill.
+The project had a complex patchwork of stakeholders and the community was sceptical, having seen several false dawns for the area’s regeneration.

 New York City Comptroller Scott M. StringerContact Us

 Social is a very special company.
 In my dealings with them, it is clear that this is a business with a difference.
 They have strong ethics, believe in creating social capital as much as economic capital, and are real social entrepreneurs.